Proven Outcomes and Professional Skills

 Start by explaining what problem your project solves.
 "I built this because..." makes your work immediately relevant and shows you think about real needs.

-Explain why you chose specific tools and approaches.
-"I used Prisma because..." demonstrates technical judgment, not just following tutorials.
+Explain why you chose specific tools, guardrails, and security approaches.
+"I implemented this guardrail because..." demonstrates professional maturity, not just following tutorials.

 Highlight challenges overcome